RafiB/1927-bonus-questions/README.markdown

 Most of the time, questions will assume you understand the content taught in that week.

 Questions are drawn from https://www.reddit.com/r/cscareerquestions/comments/20ahfq/heres_a_pretty_big_list_of_programming_interview/

+To work on a challenge:

+  * Open the directory for that challenge
+  * Read the instructions in the directory's README
+  * Type `make` to compile your code
+  * Type `make tests` to test your solution